What Are Azure Guest Accounts?

 Related Reading

-Review this topic together with Azure Conditional Access: MFA Bypass With Stolen Passwords, Azure Tenant Hardening: Fix Insecure Default Settings, Azure Privileged Access: Too Many Global Admins, Azure App Registrations: Over-Privileged Tenant Apps, and Azure Identity Protection: Blocking Leaked Credentials.
+Review this topic together with Entra ID Conditional Access Gaps: What Misconfigurations Leave Real Exposure, Azure Tenant Hardening: Fix Insecure Default Settings, Azure Privileged Access: Too Many Global Admins, Azure App Registrations: Over-Privileged Tenant Apps, and Azure Identity Protection: Blocking Leaked Credentials.
 Those adjacent posts show how the same identity weaknesses usually chain together in a real assessment instead of appearing as isolated findings.

 - Azure Tenant Hardening: Fix Insecure Default Settings